The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 **Contact**

-Use the Issue Tracker to post a Ticket with the label 'CON' for 'Contact' if you want to request a personal conversation with one of the team members.
+Use the Issue Tracker to post a Ticket with the label 'Contact' if you want to request a personal conversation with one of the team members and also include information on the subject you want to talk about.
 - A free one-on-one secured [JITSI meeting](https://meet.jit.si/) is an option for both a good quality voice call and the option to use the webcam too.
+- The name of the meeting room can be published in the ticket to avoid public exposure of personal contact information in a 'Contact' ticket.

 **Pull requests**

 Currently we are not accepting pull requests from GitHub users other than the current team members.
-- If you want to contribute to The GeoStack Project then post a ticket in the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) with the label 'PEP' for 'Project Enhancement Proposal' or 'CON' for 'Contact' depending on what you would want to contribute.
+- If you want to contribute to The GeoStack Project then post a ticket in the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) with the label 'PEP' for 'Project Enhancement Proposal' or 'Contact' depending on what you would want to contribute.

 **New Team Members**

 The project is currently published as-is with a project team of only a few volunteers for very, very low maintenance without making any promises.

-New team members are needed to make this project an active Open Source project because, with around 50 software and content components that will be updated over time, the project is expected to have a limited shelf life of around 12 months and without maintenance the project will then need to be either archived or removed.
+New team members are needed to make this project an active Open Source project because, with around 50 software and content components that will be updated over time, the project is expected to have a limited shelf life of around 12 months.
+Without maintenance the project will then need to be either archived or removed.
 - If volunteers are willing to participate in project maintenance and creating new course materials this project could become an active Open Source project.
-- If you want to contribute some serious time to The GeoStack Project then post a ticket in the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) with the label 'CON' for 'Contact'.
+- So if you want to contribute some serious time to The GeoStack Project then post a ticket in the [Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) with the label 'Contact' and the information on what you would like to contribute.

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---